zackpyle/etch-docs/docs/docs/dynamic-data/dynamic-data-keys.md

 | `url.parameter`            | The URL parameters/query string of the current page.                       |

 `url.parameter` allows you to reference the value of any parameter key in the url string, which can be very helpful for personalizing page content by injecting content or creating conditions.

+## Etch Custom Fields Support

+Custom fields created within Etch can be accessed with the `etch` extension.

+For example, `item.etch.field_id` in a loop or `this.etch.field_id` in a template.

 ## Generic Meta Field Support